mongodb/genny/Nodes.md

    external trigger.
 External software could track when all the clients have finished their warmups, and then indicate for all of the clients to continue.
+5. Extension to workloadNode: Add a field _overrides_ that is a sequence of settings in the underlying workload that should be overriden.
+Things that can be overridden include:
+   1. variables
+   2. Database name
+   3. Collection name
+   4. runLength
+   5. number of threads
+   6. workload name
+   Additionally, the workload should have it's random seed initialized by the node.